-- Graves may not be neat and rectangular- rushed burial may result in a shallow scoop just covering the body
+- Graves may not be neat and rectangular- rushed burial may result in a shallow scoop just covering the body.

-- Bodies may be buried in a variety of positions or even dismembered
+- Bodies may be buried in a variety of positions or even dismembered.

 Excavating the Grave

 The edges of the grave should be demarcated and a site plan created using a GPS to plot the graves in relation to other features on the landscape.
 Note that the edge of a grave cut is not always obvious and the grave fill may differ very subtly in terms of soil colour and texture from the surrounding soil.
-This is because when a hole is dug it may penetrate through several slightly different soil layers.
+When a hole is dug it may penetrate through several slightly different soil layers.
 These then become mixed in the grave fill such that it is slightly different in texture and colour when compared to the surrounding soil (see below).

 Excavation of a mass grave may proceed initially with the aid of a highly skilled mechanical digger operator working alongside an archaeologist.
 A single grave cut can be tackled by hand.
 Once signs of bodies or personal effects start to appear, excavations proceed using hand-held tools (e.g. mattocks, spades, trowels).
 It is important to use the correct tools and to be careful not to damage the remains.